Differences between adjustable and fixed rate loans

-You can choose a fixed-rate loan to lock in a low rate.
-Borrowers select fixed-rate loans when interest rates are low and they want to lock in the low rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide greater consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at the best rate currently available.
-Call Reliance Mortgage Service, Inc at 562 320-0510 to discuss your situation with one of our professionals.
+Borrowers can choose a fixed-rate loan to lock in a low rate.
+People select fixed-rate loans when interest rates are low and they want to lock in at this lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at a good rate.
+Call Reliance Mortgage Service, Inc at 5623200510 to learn more.

-Adjustable Rate Mortgages — ARMs, come in a great number of varieties.
-ARMs are generally adjusted every six months, based on various indexes.
+Adjustable Rate Mortgages — ARMs, as we called them above — come in even more varieties.
+ARMs are generally adjusted twice a year, based on various indexes.

-Most programs feature a cap that protects borrowers from sudden increases in monthly payments.
-Some ARMs won't adjust more than two percent per year, regardless of the underlying interest rate.
-Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount that the payment can go up in a given period.
-The majority of ARMs also cap your interest rate over the duration of the loan period.
+Most programs feature a cap that protects borrowers from sudden monthly payment increases.
+Some ARMs can't increase more than two percent per year, regardless of the underlying interest rate.
+Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount your monthly payment can increase in a given period.
+In addition, almost all ARM programs feature a "lifetime cap" — your rate will never go over the capped amount.

-ARMs usually start out at a very low rate that usually increases as the loan ages.
-You've probably read about 5/1 or 3/1 ARMs.
-In these loans, the initial rate is set for three or five years.
-It then adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then adjust.
-Loans like this are usually best for people who expect to move in three or five years.
-These types of adjustable rate loans benefit borrowers who will sell their house or refinance before the initial lock expires.
+ARMs most often feature their lowest rates at the beginning.
+They usually provide the lower rate for an initial period that varies greatly.
+You've likely heard of 5/1 or 3/1 ARMs.
+In these loans, the introductory rate is fixed for three or five years.
+After this period it adjusts every year.
+These kinds of loans are fixed for a number of years (3 or 5), then they adjust.
+Loans like this are best for borrowers who anticipate moving in three or five years.
+These types of adjustable rate loans are best for borrowers who plan to sell their house or refinance before the initial lock expires.

-You might choose an Adjustable Rate Mortgage to take advantage of a very low introductory rate and count on moving, refinancing or absorbing the higher rate after the initial rate expires.
-ARMs are risky if property values decrease and borrowers are unable to sell or refinance.
+You might choose an Adjustable Rate Mortgage to get a lower introductory rate and plan on moving, refinancing or absorbing the higher rate after the initial rate goes up.
+ARMs can be risky if property values decrease and borrowers cannot sell their home or refinance.